ShaanAu/personal-website/content/post/Cat-Facts-Project/index.md

 **Stop Words**

-Stopwords are the most common words in any NLP model.
+Stop words are the most common words in any NLP model.
 To analyze text data and build NLP models, these stopwords might not add much value to the meaning of the document.
 Generally, the most common words used in a text are
 * **“the”**
 * **“is”**
 * **“in”**